svpino/ml.school/README.md

 aws configure --profile $AWS_USERNAME
 ```

-The configuration tool will ask for the "Access Key ID", "Secret Access Key", and "Region."
+The configuration tool will ask for the "Access Key ID", "Secret Access Key",
-You can get the "Access Key ID" and "Region" from the CloudFormation stack
+and "Region."
+You can get the "Access Key ID" and "Region" from the
-"Outputs" tab.
-To get the "Secret Access Key", navigate to the "Secrets Manager" service
+CloudFormation stack "Outputs" tab.
+To get the "Secret Access Key", navigate to
-in your AWS console and retrieve the secret value under the `/credentials/mlschool`
+the "Secrets Manager" service in your AWS console and retrieve the secret value
-key.
+under the `/credentials/mlschool` key.

 Finally, configure the command line interface to use the role created by the
 CloudFormation template.
-Run the following command to update the local AWS
+Run the following command to update your local AWS
 configuration:

 ```bash